-The ground must be enclosed by a boundary, not necessarily of a permanent nature.
+The ground must be enclosed by a permanent boundary.
 As a general rule, the minimum height, when measured from outside the ground, must be 1.83 metres.
 It should be noted that at higher grades (E and above) the boundary fence should be of a construction to prevent viewing from outside the ground.